mryingster/Neighbor_Coding_Challenge/README.md

                 }
             ]'
     ```
-    Each item in the request array represents vehicles that needs to be stored.
+    Each item in the request array represents vehicles that need to be stored.
 The `length` is the length of the vehicle in feet.
 You can assume that the `width` of each vehicle is 10 feet.
 The `quantity` is how many vehicles of those dimensions need to be stored.

     The sum of all `quantity` values will always be less than or equal to 5.